MOSCOW BLOG Playing Chicken with Ukraine

 This time round Putin has forced the issue onto the table by building up his troops on the border.
 That made the west sit up and take notice.
 A series of meetings started in January where the two sides laid out their positions, but no progress was made.

 I say this round was played with pillows as we have argued from the start the build up was simply a way of getting the west to mount up and take to the sand.
-There was never any intention of going to war in this round as it is simply too expensive politically, economically and in terms of human lives.
+There was never any intention of going to war in the first round as it is simply too expensive politically, economically and in terms of human lives.
 A deal that would have improved everyone’s security was possible at little cost.
 It would not even have reduced Ukraine’s security as it is already de facto excluded from Nato, as even Nato openly admits that it has no intention of offering Ukraine membership any time soon.

 And Putin scored a victory in this round as the talks he has been asking for, for so long, started in January.
 That round came to an end after the US delivered its letter at the end of January with a flat “no” to Russia’s demand to ban Ukraine from joining for life.